 Dearbhadh — LLM Kubernetes Security Assessment

 Dearbhadh evaluates how well large language models handle Kubernetes security tasks.
-Sixteen models were tested across four assessment types covering knowledge, code generation, cluster hardening, and offensive security.
+Twenty-two models were tested across four assessment types covering knowledge, code generation, cluster hardening, and offensive security.

 The Dearbhadh tool itself, including test orchestration, scoring, report generation, and this website, was built and operated using Claude Code (Anthropic’s CLI agent).
 Claude Code managed the test runs, produced the summary and scoring report cards, and authored this documentation site from the report output.